 Jen has been published by The New York Times, Washington Post, Stateline.org, SmartBrief on Social Media and more.
 She has spoken in front of audiences at The National Press Club, Netroots Nation, Princeton’s Woodrow Wilson School, Startup Weekend, among others.
 She earned her bachelor’s degree in Journalism at The George Washington University’s School of Media and Public Affairs.

-Mike Schneider, Director of Product Development and Strategic Partnerships
+Mike Schneider, Director of Product Development

 Prior to joining Bully Pulpit Interactive, Mike was an advertising associate at Blue State Digital, where he managed direct-response advertising campaigns for clients such as the U.S. Olympic Committee, NAACP, and Freedom to Marry.